 \begin{theorem}[Geometric Fixed Point Theorem] \ \begin{itemize} \item[(a)] Let $D_{p}$ be a $p$-periodic diagram of an annular link $L$ and let $D$ be the associated quotient diagram.
 For any $q,k \in \Z$

 where $q' = pq - (p-1)k$. \item[(b)] If $D_p$ is a $p$-periodic link diagram and $D$ is the associated quotient diagram.
 Then for any $q\in\Z$

 \end{itemize} \end{theorem}

-From Theorem~\ref{thm:main-theorem} and Theorem~\ref{thm:geom_local} we can obtain nontrivial relations between (annular) Khovanov homology of a periodic link and annular Khovanov homology of the quotients.
-The simplest form of the relation are the following \emph{Smith inequalities}.
+From Theorem~\ref{thm:main-theorem} and Theorem~\ref{thm:geom_local}, we can obtain nontrivial relations between the (annular) Khovanov homology of a periodic link and the annular Khovanov homology of the quotient thereof.
+The simplest forms of the relation are the following versions of the \emph{Smith inequality}.

 \begin{theorem} Let $p$ be a prime and let $L_{p}$ be a $p$-periodic link with associated quotient link $L$.
-Then, for every $q,k \in \Z$ it holds
+Then, for every $q,k \in \Z$ the following holds

 \end{theorem}

 \begin{theorem} For any $p$-periodic link $L_{p} \subset S^{3}$ and any $q \in \Z$ we have

 \end{theorem}